 Analytics are an essential piece of the puzzle in setting content strategy.
 If you don't track your content to see what works and what doesn’t, how do you know where to adjust or revamp your content strategy?
 Your entire strategy should constantly be improving as you learn from both victories and failures.
 There are a lot of free tools to find out how well your pieces resonate with your audience.

 This is how content marketing works.
 Brands create content, people check it out, and, if they like it, they remember it, and the brand.
 It is not immediate or even linear, but it is effective, and, these days, it is an absolutely essential part of building a relationship with your target audience.

 In order for content marketing to be successful, you have to make it a habit and make it part of your culture.
-The key to successful content marketing is creating systems, and that may be the single toughest part of the process.
+The key to a top-notch content marketing strategy is to create systems, and that may be the single toughest part of the process.
 It all comes down to commitment.

-Content marketing is a long-term game, and it’s easy to get frustrated.
+Inbound content marketing is a long-term game, it is Quality vs. Quantity, and it’s easy to get frustrated.
 Many companies will see some initial success or even a viral post followed by a dip in interest.
 That dip in interest is where many companies give up.